kubewarden/docs/docs/tasksDir/psp-migration.md

 - blocking access to host namespaces
 - blocking privileged containers
 - not allowing privilege escalation
-- dropping all containers capabilities
+- dropping container capabilities
 - listing the allowed volume types
-- defining the allowed user and groups to be used
+- defining the allowed users and groups to be used
-- controling the supplemental group applied to volumes
+- controlling the supplemental group applied to volumes
-- forcing containers to run in a read-only root filesystem:
+- forcing containers to run in a read-only root filesystem

-the following YAML could be used.
+The following YAML could be used.

 <details>